What’s involved with file naming and organizing photos?

 This is where I really messed up when I first started using Lightroom in 2007.
 I just put everything into one catalog (folder) on my computer.
 By September 2009 that was really full.

-I started using external hard drives for storing all my photos (as well as for backups), because by that point I was working on different computers and needed to access the files from both computers.
+I started using external hard drives for storing all my photos (as well as for backups), because by then I was working on different computers and needed to access the files from both computers.

 At least I started importing files into subfolders for specific subjects, like weddings, then a further subfolder for each wedding, within that main one.
 Backups were still taking forever as the folder was so large.